 Below are a few examples demonstrating the overuse of certain words like sex in renaming English language Hollywood movie titles for the French audience.

 You might be interested in reading: 8 Mistakes In French That Make You Sound Horny!

 1- No strings attached = Sex Friends

-Here is an example of a title where I think adding the word sex to the new title is warranted.
-The term “no strings attached” is hard to translate to French, so it makes sense to change the English title for French speakers to “Sex Friends.”
+The term “no strings attached” is hard to translate to French, so in this case, it makes sense to change the English title for French speakers to “Sex Friends.”
 The French understand the word friends and the word sex.

 2- What’s your number = Sex list

 In the 2011 American romantic comedy film “What’s your number”, the movie title was changed to “Sex list” in France.